fl3a/jekyll_deployment/README.md

 https://www.wittberger.net/post/jekyll-auf-uberspace-mit-git/) from Daniel Wittberger.
 Thanks for sharing!

-Since 2013 jekyll and uberspace changed a bit and the script itself experienced a lotta love.
+Since 2013 jekyll and uberspace changed a bit and this script itself experienced a lotta love.